maelsan/Potazyum/README.md

 ## How to use it

-    -q or --question For write your question, like this : -q "How to make a sandwich" -s or --solved To view only the questions marked as resolved.
+    -q or --question For write your question.
+    -s or --solved To view only the questions marked as resolved.
     -n or --vote To view only the questions that have a vote sum greater than or equal.
+    -t or --type To specify the site you want to search (StackOveflow, Unix, Security).
     -h or --help For display the help message (man).
     -v or --version For display the current version of your Potazyum.

+Examples :

+    potazyum -q "How to make a sandwich" -s -n 30 # By default, on stackoverflow.com potazyum -q "How to hack the NSA" -s -t security # Here, on security.stackexchange.com potazyum -q "Why systemd" -t unix -n 2 # And there, on unix.stackexchange.com

 ## Dependencies
 Environment :